ekino/node-config/README.md

 - Env variables support

-Several modules already exist, but none of them matched our requirements, some we're far too limited and others were, in our opinion, really bloated.
+Several modules already exist, but none of them matched our requirements, some were far too limited and others, in our opinion, really bloated.

 We chose yaml because it automatically covered several requirements, it's concise compared to json, you can add comments, it supports types